 Flowdock is a chat and inbox platform that lets teams collaborate and keep communications easily accessible in one place.
 It offers one-on-one private chat with individual team members, group chat and threaded discussions.
 Its team inbox feature, on the other hand, keeps and organizes emails and messages related to project management, customer support and other sources.

 It's accessible anytime, anywhere – over the web, using the Windows or MacOS app and on iOS and Android devices.
-Push notifications are available across platforms and devices, so no one misses an important chat request, email and other messages.
+Push notifications are available across platforms and devices, so no one misses an important chat request, email or other messages.
 Other features include @ mentions to get a specific user's attention as well as hashtags and chat histories with searchable transcripts.

 Part of the Basecamp project management software, Campfire is a web-based chat tool that eliminates the need to install any instant messaging apps or clients.
 You simply create a password-protected chat room and invite team members to chat.
 Users can share files with live previews within chat rooms; supported files include image files (PNG, JPG and GIF), Word, Excel and PowerPoint.

 The service also comes with such extras as conference calling, chat transcripts, and add-ons for integration with popular Windows and Mac business software.
-In addition to the web, Campfire is accessible on mobile devices and using the dedicated Campfire iPhone app.
+In addition to the web, Campfire is accessible on mobile devices and through the dedicated Campfire iPhone app.

 7. Google Hangouts Chat

 While Hangouts started off as a consumer-friendly chat service, Google recently reimagined it as a business powerhouse featuring deep integration with its G Suite productivity suite (Drive, Docs, Sheets, Slides, Calendar, Mail, etc).
 Hangouts Chat, which is now officially out of beta, offers one-on-one chats, and now also offers threaded messages.
 You can assign document permissions based on the team that created them.
-You can filter rooms by people, file times, links, etc. It's also working with developers to create bots that will work within Hangouts.
+You can filter rooms by people, file times, links, and more.
+It's also working with developers to create bots that will work within Hangouts.
 For video chats, you access Hangouts Meet, where up to 30 folks can join.
 If your company is deep into the G Suite ecosystem, this may be the solution for you.